Sweet Dew incident: Executions of Li Xun, his associates, and other chancellors

-The morning of December 15, when the surviving officials were to enter the palace for the routine imperial gathering at Zichen Hall, the Jianfu Gate (建福門) was not opened until the sun rose, and the Shence Army soldiers guarding the gates allowed each official to bring only one attendant with them.
+The morning of 15 December, when the surviving officials were to enter the palace for the routine imperial gathering at Zichen Hall, the Jianfu Gate (建福門) was not opened until the sun rose, and the Shence Army soldiers guarding the gates allowed each official to bring only one attendant with them.
 None of the chancellors or imperial censors attended the meeting, and many other positions at the imperial gathering were also missing.
 When Emperor Wenzong inquired why the chancellors were not there, Qiu Shiliang responded, "Wang Ya and the others committed treason, and they have been arrested."
 Qiu showed Wang Ya's confession to Emperor Wenzong, and further showed them to the Pushe (僕射, heads of the executive bureau (尚書省, Shangshu Sheng)) Linghu Chu and Zheng Tan.
 Emperor Wenzong became saddened and angered when he read Wang Ya's confession and asked Linghu and Zheng whether this was Wang Ya's handwriting.
 When Linghu and Zheng confirmed it was, Emperor Wenzong responded, "Then not even execution is enough for their crimes."
 He issued an order that Linghu and Zheng take over at the office of the chancellors and handle the matters there, and that Linghu draft an edict to explain what had occurred (i.e., to declare the guilt of Wang Ya and the other chancellors).
 However, although Linghu did so, Linghu wrote the edict in dull language when describing Wang Ya's and Jia Su's alleged treason, thus angering Qiu.
 As a result, while eventually, Zheng was made chancellor, Linghu was not.

 Meanwhile, the pillaging on the streets was continuing.
 The eunuchs ordered the Shence Army officers Yang Zhen (楊鎮) and Jin Suiliang (靳遂良) to take 500 soldiers each and take over security over the key streets of Chang'an.
-The soldiers beat drums to warn the hoodlums, and after killing some 10 hoodlums, the situation calmed down.
+The soldiers beat drums to warn the hoodlums, and after killing 10 hoodlums, the situation calmed down.